-What Is Test Case?
+What is Test Case?

 A test case is a documented set of preconditions, inputs, execution steps, and expected results designed to verify that a specific feature or behavior of the application works correctly.